New Testament Temple Living

 Not a Proof Text for Purgatory

 One of the first things to bring to bear on this passage relates to how Roman Catholics typically view it from verse 10 onward as a proof text for the doctrine of purgatory.
 Purgatory is the idea in Roman Catholicism that if a person dies not thoroughly sanctified, still having venial sins that do not cause them to lose salvation, they must go to a place called purgatory after death to suffer and work off those sins for a specified period before entering heaven.
-This gave rise to indulgences, where the living could pay money to reduce time in purgatory for themselves or loved ones—a practice still observed today.
+This gave rise to indulgences, where the living could pay money to reduce purgatory time for themselves or loved ones—a practice still in the church today.

 This is the only real biblical attempt to back up this heretical doctrine, which dismantles the sufficiency of Christ's work.
-They refer to "if anyone's work is burned up, he will suffer loss, though he himself will be saved, but only as through fire," claiming it describes suffering in purgatory.
-But the context is pre-death works being tested, not post-death suffering.
-This contradicts New Testament teaching on Christ's sacrifice.
-It's not about purgatory.
+They point to "if anyone's work is burned up, he will suffer loss though he himself will be saved, but only as through fire," claiming it describes suffering in purgatory.
+But the context is pre-death: if anyone's work is burned up, he will suffer loss though he himself will still be saved as through fire.
+This is not about post-death suffering, which contradicts New Testament teaching on Christ's sacrifice.
+Just to get that out of the way, in case you have Roman Catholic family or encounter someone who believes in purgatory—it's not biblically there.

 The Corinthian church was dividing into factions: "I am of Paul," "I am of Apollos," "I am of Cephas," "I am of Christ."
-This stemmed from pride, jealousy, and strife, as Paul said, "you are still acting like fleshly people... where there is jealousy and strife among you, are you not of the flesh?"
-They engaged in rivalries and popularity contests, living merely in a human way.
+This stemmed from pride, jealousy, and strife, as Paul said in verse 3: "for while there is jealousy and strife among you, are you not of the flesh and behaving only in a human way?"
+They were engaging in rivalries, popularity contests, living merely human lives.

 According to the Grace of God